Active mechanics reveal molecular-scale force kinetics in living oocytes: Conclusion

 \section{Conclusion}

-We quantify the molecular-scale force kinetics of active diffusion driven primarily by myosin-V in mouse oocytes via experiments, theory, and simulation.
-We find that myosin-V kinetics is remarkably similar \textit{in-vivo} as \textit{in-vitro}, and that their activity can be extracted from cytoplasmic fluctuations.
-Our results demonstrate a widely applicable framework for connecting cellular scale phenomena to their underlying molecular force kinetics \textit{in-vivo} and provide insight on the kinetic origin of active diffusion in mouse oocytes.
+We quantify the molecular-scale force kinetics of active diffusion in mouse oocytes via experiments, theory, and simulation.
+We find that active forces in \textit{in-vivo} oocytes are remarkably similar to myosin-V kinetics \textit{in-vitro}, and that the \textit{in-vivo} kinetics can be extracted from cytoplasmic fluctuations.
+Our results demonstrate a framework for connecting cellular scale phenomena to their underlying molecular force kinetics \textit{in-vivo} and provide insight on the kinetic origin of active diffusion in mouse oocytes.